Personal Property

 How to avoid probate

 Planning ahead can help keep your estate out of court, avoid probate, and ease the burden on your family.
+If you'd prefer your estate to avoid this process entirely, there are several legal ways to transfer property without probate — including living trusts, transfer-on-death deeds, and joint ownership arrangements.
 Take these steps to simplify the process for your loved ones:

 • Seek counsel from an attorney about an estate plan that fits you and your family’s needs.